albertomercurio/QuantumToolbox.jl-Paper-Figures/README.md

 1. Install the Python virtual environment (only once): `python3 -m venv pyenv`
 2. Activate the Python virtual environment and install the dependencies: `source pyenv/bin/activate && pip install -r requirements.txt`
-3. Load the environment variables: `source _environment`
+3. Load the environment variables: `set -a && source _environment && set +a`
 4. Run Quarto: `quarto publish gh-pages --no-browser`

+> [!NOTE]
+> All the following commands should be run under the root folder of this repository: `/path/to/quantumtoolbox.jl-paper-figures/`

+You can even just render the website locally by running `quarto render` and open the `index.html` file in your browser.